-- (a) set out: - (i) the solution(s) selected (unless clause 5A.3(b)(ii) applies such that there is no solution selected) to rectify the cause or causes for exceeding the relevant individual feeder standard(s) or direct connection standard(s); and - (ii) the timeframes for completing the steps required to implement the solution(s); - (b) apply the following principles: - the solution(s) selected must be subject to a cost-benefit analysis and must demonstrate a positive net benefit; - (ii) the Licence Holder may decide not to select a solution only if there is no solution that demonstrates a positive net benefit following cost-benefit analysis; - (iii) all reasonable steps to improve conformance with the individual feeder standards or direct connection standards should be taken; - (iv) the timeframe for rectification should be as short as reasonably practicable; - (v) implementation of the rectification plan must commence no later than 6 months from the date the investigation report is completed; and - (vi) solutions identified in condition 5A.2(c) involving a non-network option are preferred where they are equal or more cost-effective than a network option. - 5A.4 If the Licence Holder has prepared a rectification plan which identifies a selected solution in accordance with clause 5A.3, the Licence Holder must implement that rectification plan. - 5A.5 If, following a cost-benefit analysis in accordance with condition 5A.3, the Licence Holder determines not to select a solution, the Licence Holder must, within one month of that determination, advise the Tribunal of the Licence Holder's ongoing non-conformance with the relevant individual feeder standards or direct connection standards.
+- (c) where the cause or causes identified in paragraph (a) have not yet been rectified or fully rectified, identify any reasonable solutions that can be implemented to rectify the causes to improve conformance with the relevant individual feeder standards or direct connection standards, including: - (i) whether the solutions: - (A) involve expenditure on a distribution asset (network options); or - (B) do not involve expenditure on a distribution asset (non-network options); and - (ii) the steps required to implement each solution; and - (d) in the case of an investigation report prepared because the Licence Holder has exceeded a direct connection standard - consider the terms of the connection contract (including network security arrangements) agreed with the customer of the affected connection point, including when the customer was connected to the Licence Holder's Distribution system. - 5A.3 A rectification plan must: - (a) set out: - (i) the solution(s) selected (unless clause 5A.3(b)(ii) applies such that there is no solution selected) to rectify the cause or causes for exceeding the relevant individual feeder standard(s) or direct connection standard(s); and - (ii) the timeframes for completing the steps required to implement the solution(s); - (b) apply the following principles: - (i) the solution(s) selected must be subject to a cost-benefit analysis and must demonstrate a positive net benefit; - (ii) the Licence Holder may decide not to select a solution only if there is no solution that demonstrates a positive net benefit following cost-benefit analysis; - (iii) all reasonable steps to improve conformance with the individual feeder standards or direct connection standards should be taken; - (iv) the timeframe for rectification should be as short as reasonably practicable; - (v) implementation of the rectification plan must commence no later than 6 months from the date the investigation report is completed; and - (vi) solutions identified in condition 5A.2(c) involving a non-network option are preferred where they are equal or more cost-effective than a network option. - 5A.4 If the Licence Holder has prepared a rectification plan which identifies a selected solution in accordance with clause 5A.3, the Licence Holder must implement that rectification plan. - 5A.5 The Licence Holder is not required to implement the rectification plan in accordance with condition 5A.4 if, following a cost-benefit analysis in accordance with condition 5A.3: - (a) there are no solutions which demonstrate a positive net benefit; or - (b) the Licence Holder: - (i) demonstrates to the satisfaction of the Tribunal that it is reasonable not to implement the rectification plan; and - (ii) has received written confirmation from the Tribunal that the Tribunal is satisfied that it is reasonable not to implement the rectification plan. - 5A.6 Where condition 5A.3(b)(ii) applies, the Licence Holder must, within one month of that determination, advise the Tribunal of the Licence Holder's non-conformance with the relevant individual feeder standards or direct connection standards.